West Paducah, Kentucky

 West Paducah is an unincorporated community in McCracken County, Kentucky, United States.
 Its elevation is 361 feet (110 m).

 History

-The Heath High School shooting occurred at Heath High School in West Paducah on Monday, December 1, 1997.
+A mass shooting occurred at Heath High School in West Paducah on December 1, 1997.
 Fourteen-year-old Michael Carneal opened fire on a group of praying students, killing three and injuring five more.

 Government and infrastructure

 The United States Postal Service operates the West Paducah Post Office along U.S. Route 60.

 West Paducah is also the location of National Weather Service forecast office that serves Paducah and its surrounding area.